Golf fan watching Masters Tournament on a streaming TV without cable

 YouTube TV — $72.99/Month (Best All-in-One)

+Try YouTube TV →</AffiliateLink> YouTube TV carries ESPN and CBS (in most markets), covering Rounds 1-4 in a single subscription.
+It also includes unlimited cloud DVR — critical for recording rounds when you can't watch live.
+The interface is clean, and the DVR integration is the best of any live TV streamer I've tested.
 At $72.99/month, it's expensive for a four-day golf tournament.
 The value proposition improves if you're already a sports streamer year-round.
 In my experience, YouTube TV's DVR is the most reliable of any live TV streamer — I found it records without failures that I've occasionally seen on Sling.
-If the Masters is your primary use case, the cheaper options below make more sense.
+If the Masters is your primary use case, the cheaper options below make more sense. **Masters coverage:** Round 1 ✅ | Round 2 ✅ | Round 3 ✅ | Round 4 ✅ ### Hulu + Live TV — $89.99/Month <AffiliateLink affiliateKey="hulu-live-tv" variant="cta">Start Hulu + Live TV →

 Hulu + Live TV includes ESPN and CBS with the Disney+ bundle baked in.
 Complete Masters coverage, solid interface, but the highest price on this list.
-Compare it head-to-head with YouTube TV in our YouTube TV vs. Hulu Live TV comparison if you're deciding between them.
+Compare it head-to-head with YouTube TV in our YouTube TV vs. Hulu Live TV comparison (/youtube-tv-vs-hulu-live-tv) if you're deciding between them.

 Masters coverage: Round 1 ✅ | Round 2 ✅ | Round 3 ✅ | Round 4 ✅